AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     ◉ DX Asset Compute Worker v1
    ```

-4. Select the `Project` you'd like to use for this new App Builder application.
+4. Select the `Project` you plan to use for the new App Builder application.
 Navigate through the list to find the project you just created.
-If you have a lot of projects, you can also start typing to shorten the list.
+If it is long, you can start typing to shorten it.

    ```bash
    ?
 Select Project Demo Project SAXU
    ```

-5. Once you complete this selection, you should see the build process kicking off with necessary npm dependencies are getting installed.
+5. When this selection is complete, the build process should initialize, with installation of npm dependencies.

    ```bash
    create package.json